 The College recognizes that the physical and psychological health of its students is threatened by misuse and abuse of drugs and alcohol.
 It is the responsibility of both the College and its students to maintain a safe, healthy learning environment.
-All incoming students must read New York College's Drug and Alcohol Abuse and Prevention Program.
-Students will be required to sign a written statement in acknowledgment of their participation and commitment to abide by the College's drug-free school program.
-The College also has a listing of referrals for professionals and organizations that can assist in counseling for drug and alcohol-related problems.
-Information can be obtained by contact the office of Student Services.
+For more information regarding counseling and treatment programs, refer to the "Crisis Management" section of this handbook or contact the Office of Student Services

-Drug and Alcohol Abuse Prevention Program
+• Drug and Alcohol Abuse Prevention Program